 The Great Spirit Ride — Manitoulin Island, Ontario

-In 2016 Cycle Canada has introduced a new supported six day tour around Manitoulin island.
-It's a counter-clockwise tour around the island.
+Join us on our six day tour around Manitoulin Island.
+It's a counter-clockwise tour around the largest freshwater lake island in the world.
 Total distance by bike 333km (207mi).

 Learn more about The Great Spirit Ride.